sitespeedio/plugin-lighthouse/README.md

 ## Configuration

-Lighthouse use "provided" network throttling by default, meaning it will use the same one as sitespeed.io.
+Lighthouse use "simulated" network throttling by default.

 You can pass config to Lighthouse using the `--lighthouse` CLI flag.
 Since this plugin using the Lighthouse node module and not the CLI, some options from the CLI API are not available.
 You can find a list of supported flags by checking out the [SharedFlagsSetting](https://github.com/GoogleChrome/lighthouse/blob/41bc409deddb44dd607d2606b7e57e1d239641a7/types/externs.d.ts) interface in the Lighthouse repository.